 Step 6: Remove the fudge from the heat and stir in half of the chopped Crunchie bars.

-Step 7: Transfer the mixture to your lined tin and press it neatly into place using a rubber spatula.
+Step 7: Transfer the honeycomb fudge mixture to your lined tin and press it neatly into place using a rubber spatula.
 Top with the remaining Crunchie pieces.

 Top tips

-- Milk chocolate can be swapped for semi-sweet chocolate in equal amounts.
+- You can swap milk chocolate for semi-sweet or dark chocolate in equal amounts.
 Use whatever you prefer!

 - Use a double boiler to heat the ingredients for best results and to minimise the risk of burning.